Nakaner/trade-fair-bookmark-collection/README.md

 ============
 You can import the .html file into your Firefox.
 Please use a separate browser profile (start Firefox from Shell using `firefox --ProfileManager`).

+Usage of Chromium/Google Chrome for contributing is not suggested.

 License
 =======